PETAL COVID-19 Pandemic Efforts (Updated)

 The PETAL Network has redirected its entire efforts to COVID-19.

-The next study is now launching: an observational study of retrospective review of data collected on hospitalized patients with COVID-19, entitled RED CORAL.
+The next study is now active: an observational study of retrospective review of data collected on hospitalized patients with COVID-19, entitled RED CORAL.
 Following RED CORAL will be a companion study: BLUE CORAL, a multicenter prospective observational study designed to collect comprehensive data on hospitalized patients with COVID-19.
 This study will gather imaging, biospecimens, and long term outcomes.

 The network is also exploring collaborations with other groups as another avenue to find treatments for COVID-19.